 Infectious diseases like smallpox, plague, HIV AIDS, malaria and others have been ravaging the world since their discovery.
-In 2020, to combat the current COVID-19 pandemic the world saw the rapid development of emergency use early vaccines.
-However, the fight for COVID-19 is far from over and the search for long-term protection continues.
-Since the beginning of the pandemic, Tonix has been developing a pipeline of product candidates for COVID-19, including a COVID-19 vaccine based on Tonix’s smallpox vaccine candidate.
-Through both proprietary, in-house initiatives, as well as strategic collaborations, Tonix is working to develop new vaccines and therapeutics related to COVID-19 and other emerging infections that could become the next pandemic.
+Using live virus vaccine technology, Tonix is responding to the recent monkeypox outbreak by developing a smallpox and monkeypox preventing vaccine.
+Through both proprietary, in-house initiatives, as well as strategic collaborations, Tonix is working to develop new vaccines and therapeutics to combat current and emerging infectious diseases.
 Tonix’s pandemic preparedness efforts are targeted to put a stop to all such public health emergencies.

 Smallpox is the result of an infection by the variola virus (VARV) that belongs to the genus Orthopoxvirus.
 This is an extremely progressive and contagious infection that led to death if not treated quickly.
 Symptoms included fever, nausea, muscle ache and extreme skin pustules or rash.
 Smallpox infection is caused by inhalation of the airborne variola virus.
 The last detected case of Smallpox was in 1977 and by 1980 the World Health Organization has deemed Smallpox eradicated.
 However, the threat of this infection being used as a bioweapon remains as contagion and mortality rates are extremely high, and hence, an effective vaccine is of utter importance.